microsoft/botframework-solutions/docs/virtual-assistant/events.md

 # Handling Events With Your Virtual Assistant

-When a user communicates with their Virtual Assistant, they typically send [Message activities](https://github.com/Microsoft/botframework-obi/blob/master/protocols/botframework-activity/botframework-activity.md#Message-activity).
+When a user communicates with their Virtual Assistant, they typically send message Activities.
-In more advanced scenarios, messaging clients may need to send [Event activities](https://github.com/Microsoft/botframework-obi/blob/master/protocols/botframework-activity/botframework-activity.md#Event-activity) Activities to provide additional metadata about the user (location, timezone, etc.).
+In more advanced scenarios, messaging clients may need to send event Activities to provide additional metadata about the user (location, timezone, etc.).

 ## Table of Contents
 - [Inbound Events](#inbound-events)